olegfomenko/blog/_posts/2024-05-08-ring-ct-monero.md

 ![Tx for RingCT]({{ site.url }}/assets/img/ringct-tx.png)

-In conclusion, usage of stealth addresses in a couple with ring signatures and pseudo outputs allows user's to create an untraceable transactions with hidden amounts.
+In conclusion, usage of stealth addresses in a couple with ring signatures and pseudo outputs allows users to create an untraceable transactions with hidden amounts.
 In particular, stealth addresses helps to hide the connection between users while ring signatures hides the real output that will be transferred.
 Finally, pseudo outputs is used to achieve verification of transacted sum of coins without compromising the achieved anonymity.